 There are of course, exceptions to the rule.

 If your property is on designated land such as an Area of Outstanding Natural Beauty or a National Park and conservation area then you need to seek advice and permission from your local Building Regulations before installing your lean-to conservatory.

 The best place to visit is the Government’s Planning Portal website which has all the up-to-date information on conservatory planning.

 It is also important to speak to your neighbours.
 The work you are planning on carrying out to build your lean-to conservatory could affect them directly – in that it could block out some much-needed light.
-They could contest your Lean-to conservatory design plans as a result and successfully block the development.
+They could contest your lean-to conservatory design plans as a result and successfully block the development.

-Lean-to conservatories are the most straightforward of conservatory styles to install.
-The installation of a lean-to conservatory should take a few weeks.
+A lean-to conservatory is the most straightforward of conservatory styles to install.
+The installation of a lean-to conservatory should take a few weeks, meaning reduced installation prices.

 Make sure you agree to a timescale and schedule with your conservatory installation company beforehand.
 That way you will know when you can expect to have the installation of your lean-to conservatory finished, and what cost the build will come to.

 How much does a lean-to conservatory cost?

-It goes without saying that a conservatory adds value to your home, making it more attractive to potential buyers and securing you a great long term investment.
+It goes without saying that a lean-to conservatory adds value to your home at a low cost, making it more attractive to potential buyers and securing you a great long term investment.

-Cost effective, the lean-to’s simplistic design is an economical way of extending your home and maximising your living space.
+A lean-to conservatory is a cost effective, economical way of extending your home and maximising your living space.

-This conservatory style offers you all the advantages of extra space but at no high cost.
+The lean-to conservatory style offers you all the advantages of extra space but with lower prices.

 How much is a lean-to conservatory?
 Your lean-to conservatory cost will vary depending on its size and the materials that you use.
-As a guide, a 3500 x 2000 Lean-to conservatory with a glass roof will cost you between £7500-£8500.
+As a guide, a 3500 x 2000 Lean-to conservatory with a glass roof will cost you between £7500 – £8500.

 That’s why it pays to do your research and shop around for lean-to conservatory prices.
 Read our Conservatory Cost Guide to find out more about saving money on your lean-to conservatory cost!

-Receive and instant online price for your Lean-To Conservatory with Conservatory Online Prices.
+Receive instant online lean-to conservatory prices with Conservatory Online Prices.

-It’s so easy to get a price – simply enter your Conservatory measurements into our conservatory cost calculator and get a unique quote within seconds.
+It’s so easy to get lean-to conservatory prices with us – simply enter your Conservatory measurements into our conservatory cost calculator and get a unique quote within seconds.

-There are many different options to choose from when selecting your Lean-To conservatory, including: glazing options, roof type, sizes and colour option.
+There are many different options to choose from when selecting your Lean-To conservatory to control the cost, including: glazing options, roof type, sizes and colour option.

-We will even email you with a link to your online quotation so you can view your conservatory prices at anytime.
+We will even email you with a link to your online quotation so you can view your lean-to conservatory cost estimates at anytime.

 |Conservatory Size (mm)||Roof Material||Guide Price|